performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Performance Metric Descriptions
 -------------------------------

-pmDesc structureFor each defined performance metric, there exists metadata describing it.
+For each defined performance metric, there exists metadata describing it.

 -  A performance metric description (``pmDesc`` structure) that